albincorreya/ChromaCoverId/README.md

 ## Contribute

 It would be great if we can compile all the related similarity measures from other papers together in this repo.
-Let me know if you any suggestions.
+Let me know if you have any suggestions.

 * Fork the repo
 * Submit a pull request